THE GLOBAL DEVELOPMENT RESEARCH CENTER

 The human interface with oceans can easily be categorized as negative - not only have we taken indiscriminately from the ocean for raw materials, food and transport, but have given back only pollutants and other dangerous toxins as waste back to the oceans.

-The fragility of oceans, coasts and small island environments will make them one of the forefronts in understanding the impacts of climate change and other global chalenges.
-Such impacts are exacerbated by the fact that three out of five people living within 60 kms of a coast line, increasing the relative impacts.
+The fragility of oceans, coasts and small island environments will put them at the forefront in understanding the impacts of climate change and other global challenges.
+Such impacts are exacerbated by the fact that three out of five people living within 60 kms of a coast line, increasing the consequent impacts.
 We therefore need to rethink the way in which we look at oceans, coasts and small islands.

 The objective of this programme is to understand the role of oceans, coasts and small islands as "indicators" of how we are changing our environments.